Top 50 Wrongful Death Settlements in the Nation in 2021

 Can the decedent’s estate file a Wrongful death claim?

-The law in Texas generally is that the executor and/or administrator of the decedent’s estate may file a Wrongful death claim if one has not been filed in the ninety (90) days following the decedent’s demise by his or her surviving spouse, children, or parent and/or guardian.
+The law in Texas generally is that the executor and/or administrator of the decedent’s estate may file a Wrongful death claim if one has not been filed in the ninety (90) days following the decedent’s demise by his or her surviving spouse, children, parent and/or guardian.
 An exception to the general rule exists if the estate has been forbidden to file a lawsuit by one of the parties referenced above.

 What are the elements that must be established to file a Wrongful death claim?